 - The Essential, You May See and You May Hear sections separate core vocabulary and phrases from everything else.

 - The simplified pronunciation helps to quickly clarify phonetic points that you’re not too sure about.
 It shouldn’t be relied on too much but is still a very useful feature.

 There are also occasional cultural notes throughout the phrasebook which I don’t find overly useful or necessary (although other people might).
 I do however find the few notes about when and how to use certain greetings and expressions interesting and I personally hope to see more of this in future editions.

-My shoddy camera work (new camera – couldn’t help myself :)) should give you an idea of the phrasebook’s new design:
+My shoddy camera work (new camera – couldn’t help myself :)) should give you an idea of the phrasebook’s design:

 Berlitz phrasebooks are perfect for chunking

 I’ve briefly talked before about my own approach to language learning which is to avoid grammar almost entirely in the early stages and focus solely on the acquisition of meaningful chunks, which is also the approach I apply to my own classroom teaching.